Ivasan7/shortener/Readme.md

 ## Basic operating principle
 * Get URL
-  * Possible to get a standard URL in text form or open in the browser
+  * Possible to get a standard websiste based on its URL and fethc it in text form or open in the browser
-  * Get a short URL, text or browser
+  * Fetch based on short URL, text or browser
 * Lengthen URL
-  * Look up short URL original names
+  * Look up short URL original name
 * Shorten URL
-  * Generate short URL and store it in the DB
+  * Generate short URL and store it

 ## User instructions
 Assumes docker is installed on the host computer